 Recently, I’ve had folks ask for my expertise in things like how to do research, how to find things online, and how to be an expert Googler.
 I have a few tips for web searching that I’ll share in the next

-As a wee little one, I drank in folktales in all colors, reading the olive book of fairy tales, the crimson book, the lilac book.
-And based on these insights, I tried rustling through the coats in our large wooden
+As a child, I drank in folktales in all colors, from the olive book of fairy tales to the crimson and lilac books.
+And then, I tried rustling through the coats in our large wooden wardrobe to find Narnia, or sweeping

-I’ve recently been asked to speak about my research process, so thought I’d share here what I’ll be presenting in person next week!
-If you have a different process of finding and organizing thoughts, I’d love to hear what you
+I’ve been asked to present about my research process, so I thought I’d share here what I’ll be presenting to other librarians soon.
+Below are some of the steps I take when doing academic or nonfiction research; I’d love to

 Are you thinking about applying to library school?
 Wondering how to get into the field?
 I’m summarizing some of the advice I’ve passed along to mentees and prospective students here, with tips on places to look for more on libraryland.